 Industry events in the last years have shown that the environment can be significantly impacted in the event of an oil spill.
 Thus oil spills are one of the most serious environmental risks in the oil and gas industry.

-In OMV hydrocarbon spillage was around 103,000 liters in 2016 (2015: around 158,000 liters).
+OMV hydrocarbon spillage was 36,874 liters in 2018.
 Spills and leakages were mainly due to process safety incidents, primarily caused by corrosion of aging infrastructure, or security incidents.
-In order to properly manage and reduce the likelihood of future spills.

 Oil Spill Prevention